Jessy Gálvez López

 Jessy Gálvez López (born 17 July 1995) is a Belgian professional footballer who plays as a left winger for Rebecq.

 Career

 López joined RAAL La Louvière ahead of the 2019-20 season.

 On 16 March 2021, López signed with Rebecq alongside Quentin Laurent.

+International career

+Born in Belgium, Gálvez López is of Spanish descent through his father.
+He is a youth international for Belgium, having played up to the Belgium U19s.